alanrvazquez/oapackage/docs/oapackage-intro.rst

 package contains functionality to generate and analyse orthogonal arrays, optimal designs and conference designs.
 The algorithms and methods in this package have been described in :cite:`Eendebak2009`.
-A large collection of arrays can be found on the Orthogonal Array packagewebsite :cite:`EendebakOA` or on the website of Neil Sloane :cite:`Sloanewebsite`.
+A large collection of arrays can be found on the Orthogonal Array package website :cite:`EendebakOA` or on the website of Neil Sloane :cite:`Sloanewebsite`.